 The community decided that they would like their plan to be a single A3 sheet, that could be displayed easily on a wall.
 A copy of the plan can be downloaded below.

 Improve communications with upgrades to mobile phone reception and optic fibre cabling

-Following a united campaign involving Councillors, community members, various staff from CEO through to hands-on officers and local landowners, Telstra have advised that work will re-commence on a Mobile Tower to service the Sandy Creek area in early 2013 with a view to being operational by March/April.
+Following a united campaign involving Councillors, community members, various staff from CEO through to hands-on officers and local landowners, Telstra have advised that work will re-commence on a Mobile Tower to service the Sandy Creek area in early 2013 with a view to being operational by mid-year.
 Further work needs to be done investigating the options regarding improved internet capacity.

 Build a changeable community noticeboard